Inspired Research (IR) represents

 -

-allow instant passive ranging of
+instant passive ranging of

 satellites, aircraft, cars, rescue beacons, etc.,